abridged/collabland-dev/telefrens/copy-trade.md

 :::tip

-If you need to deposit funds, follow the [instructions provided](./intro#deposit-eth-to-your-smart-account-on-arbitrum-one) in the Telefrens interface.
-Check out the [deposit tutorial](https://www.youtube.com/channel/UCmyt5i7JmBPd03r2eJ-EaMA) on YouTube.
+If you need to deposit funds, follow the [instructions provided](./intro#deposit-eth-to-your-smart-account-on-arbitrum-one) in the Telefrens interface. <!--Check out the [deposit tutorial](https://www.youtube.com/channel/UCmyt5i7JmBPd03r2eJ-EaMA) on YouTube.-->

 :::